Fork me on GitHub

 The image built can be customised using Jib.
 In particular, you can set:

-• The base image, using <from><image>.
-If the base image comes from a registry that requires authentication, you can use <from><auth><username> and <from><auth><password>.
-Chek the Jib documentation for more details.
+• The builder image, using <from><image>.
+If the builder image comes from a registry that requires authentication, you can use <from><auth><username> and <from><auth><password>.
+Check the Jib documentation for more details.

 • The image name/tags that will be used for building, using either <to><image> and/or <to><tags>.